 Don’t be afraid to mix styles in your home, for instance mid-century and modern.
 If you keep all your furniture and décor within complimentary colours, it matters less if the styles and eras are mix and match.
-The main thing is if you love a piece but fear it doesn’t match the Scandinavian style throughout the rest of your home—it doesn’t matter.
+The main thing is if you love a piece of furniture but fear it doesn’t match the Scandinavian style throughout the rest of your home—it doesn’t matter.
 If you really want it, keep it.
 Just find an area where the colours around the item are complimentary.

 - Choosing the right colours

 When it comes to colour, there’s much debate, but Sarah’s expert advice is that there are no rules!
 Not everything has to match, however, if you have neutral walls, you can add in accent colours through blankets, cushions and rugs.
-Colder coloured rooms can be accented with warmer tones such as mustard, rose and rust.
+Colder coloured rooms can be accentuated with warmer tones such as mustard, rose and rust.
 Equally, warm rooms can come together nicely using cold accents such as blues and greys.

 Choose colours that match the function of the room in question.
 Maybe you want a restful beige in your bedroom, or a lively orange in your kitchen where your family spend most of their time hanging out.

 Consider bringing the season’s latest colours in through your accessories, which can always be sold second-hand or donated to charity shops if you get tired of them.
-Check out these top five interior design trends for 2020 for some inspo!
+Check out these top five interior design trends for 2020 for some inspiration!

 - Feature walls do’s and don’ts